July 29, 2021

 "Congratulations, that was not an easy docking," Russia's mission control radioed Novitskiy, who monitored the approach and was ready to take over manual control from on board the space station.

 Update: About three hours after the Nauka MLM docked, as work was underway to open the hatches leading into the new module, the MLM began to unexpectedly fire its thrusters, throwing the space station out of its normal orientation by about 45 degrees.
 Thrusters on the Zvezda service module and a Progress cargo craft were used to counteract the errant MLM firings, and attitude control was regained about 20 minutes later.
 The station does not appear to have suffered any damage from the loss of attitude control and the crew was never in danger.
-Russian flight controllers are now working to disable the thrusters to avoid the issue reoccurring.
+Russian flight controllers disabled the thrusters to avoid the issue from reoccurring.

 Now secured in place by hooks and latches, the 43-foot-long by 14-foot-wide (13 by 4.3 m) Nauka will live up to its name, providing expanded science capabilities for the Russian segment of the station, as well as fulfilling multiple other purposes.

 "It will provide roll control for the International Space Station; it will provide propellant transfer between the Progress vehicles — the unpiloted cargo ships — that will arrive in the months and years to come; and it will serve as a docking port for piloted Soyuz and unpiloted Progress vehicles," NASA commentator Rob Navias said of the new module.
 "It will also serve as a docking port for a node module — a multi-hatched docking port — that is to be launched by the Russians later this year for additional vehicles and components to be attached to it, as the ever-expanding Russian segment of the International Space Station continues."